ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Aggregate cells prior analysis

-  If ``True``, spotMAX will aggregate all the segmented objects together before running the spot detection of the reference channel segmentation.
+  If ``True``, SpotMAX will aggregate all the segmented objects together before running the spot detection of the reference channel segmentation.
   Activate this option if some of the objects do not have any spot.
   Deactivate it if you have a large variation in signal's intensity across